 Molecular basis of bacterial physiology and genetics with emphasis on molecular mechanisms; topics include nucleic acid-protein interactions, transcription, translation, replication, recombination, regulation of gene expression.

-This course focuses on the basic molecular mechanisms that regulate DNA, RNA, and protein metabolism in eukaryotic organisms.
-This course is intended for advanced undergraduates and first year graduate students with a firm knowledge of basic biochemistry.
+Focuses on the basic molecular mechanisms that regulate DNA, RNA, and protein metabolism in eukaryotic organisms.

 Biochemistry of photosynthesis, respiration, cell walls, and other metabolic and biosynthetic processes in plants.

-Course will emphasize the importance of coenzyme and cofactors of enzymes in biochemistry.
+Emphasizes the importance of coenzyme and cofactors of enzymes (i.e., vitamins and minerals) in biochemistry.
 All aspects of the biochemistry of coenzymes will be covered, including their biosynthesis as far as is known, the biochemical reactions they catalyze, their chemical and spectroscopic properties, and the mechanisms by which they facilitate biochemical reactions.

 Examination of various physiological states and how they affect metabolic pathways.
 Discussion of a number of special topics related to the unique roles of various tissues and to metabolic pathways in disease states, including adipocyte biology, beta-cell biology, epigenetics, inflammation, and aging related diseases.

 Equilibrium thermodynamics, chemical kinetics and transport properties, with emphasis on solution behavior and application to noncovalent interactions of biological macromolecules in solution.
-For graduate students interested in the biological applications of physical chemistry.
-Stdts must meet prereqs for CHEM 565 have some prev background in phys chem
+Focus on biological applications of physical chemistry.

 Provides academic credit for research, library, and/or laboratory work under direct guidance of a faculty member.
 Students are responsible for arranging the work and credits with the supervising faculty member.